 My cousin and her husband showed us this place a few years back and we have been in love with it since.
 The food is also REALLY good and they have a live pianist at night.
 I remember one person playing who was unbelievably talented and he had the whole restaurant singing along to Sweet Caroline.

 (Toothsome Chocolate Emporium.
 Look how drool-worthy this it!!)

-If Pat O’Brien’s doesn’t sound like your cup of tea, there are many other places to chose from!
+If Pat O’Brien doesn’t sound like your cup of tea, there are many other places to chose from!
 Some of my other favorite places at City Walk are Toothsome Chocolate Emporium & Savory Feast Kitchen (best milkshakes), Voodoo Doughnut, Fat Tuesday and Cinnabon.
 They also have an AMC Universal Cineplex 20 with IMAX, I remember seeing Pitch Perfect on a date here back in college.
 Seriously, City Walk has it all!

 (Voodoo Doughnut was amazing!!)

-If you’re traveling to HHN this year, what are you most excited for?
+If you’re traveling to HHN this year, what are you most excited about?
 If you’ve been in the past, what did or didn’t you like?
 I have only been to HHN twice but I’m kicking myself in the butt for not visiting earlier.
 Especially since I grew up 30 minutes from the parks!

 A Simple Wildflower

-After two years of living near Morikami Museum & Japanese Gardens, I JUST decided to visit this past weekend.
+After two years of living near the Morikami Museum & Japanese Gardens, I JUST decided to visit this past weekend.
 I will forever be kicking myself in the butt for not visiting sooner.
 If you’re visiting or passing through Delray Beach, Florida, you HAVE to take time out of your schedule to visit.

 July 22, 2018